Mega-Fi/megafi-docs/docs/hedge/overview.md

 System auto-exercises at expiration.
 You don't lose value.

 **Are options audited?**
 Yes.
-All Risk Layer contracts undergo thorough security audits.
+All Hedge contracts undergo thorough security audits.

 **Can I use options as collateral elsewhere?**
 Some lending protocols accept options as collateral.
 Check protocol support.